-People who are customers could keep getting sales emails, resources could be sent twice, etc. Detail-oriented reps should use a CRM like a skilled craftsman.
+People who are customers could keep getting sales emails, resources could be sent twice, etc. Detail-oriented sales development reps should use a CRM like a skilled craftsman.

-The phone is often the most telling part of an SDR’s job.
+The phone is often the most telling part of a sales development representative’s job.

 The primary responsibility for this sales role is to qualify leads.
 That job entails finding and filling in data of target accounts, nurturing inbound leads, and identifying both suspects and prospects.